BANANAS: Bayesian Optimization with Neural Architectures for Neural Architecture Search: Path Encoding Theory

+The probability value in step (3) is chosen so that the expected number of edges after this step is exactly $k$.
 Recall that we use `path' to mean a path from node 1 to node $n$.
 We restate the theorem formally.
 Denote $\mathcal{P}$ as the set of all possible paths from node 1 to node $n$ that could occur in $G_{n,k,r}$.

-\textbf{Theorem~\ref{thm:path_length_informal}}~(formal). \emph{ Given integers $r, c>0$, there exists $N$ such that for all $n>N$, there exists a set of $n$ paths $\mathcal{P}'\subseteq \mathcal{P}$ such that
+\textbf{Theorem~\ref{thm:path_length_informal}~(formal).} \emph{ Given integers $r, c>0$, there exists $N$ such that for all $n>N$, there exists a set of $n$ paths $\mathcal{P}'\subseteq \mathcal{P}$ such that

 }

 This theorem says that when $k=n+c$, and when $n$ is large enough compared to $c$ and $r$, then we can truncate the path encoding to a set $\mathcal{P}'$ of size $n$, because the probability that \texttt{random\_spec()} outputs a graph $G_{n, k, r}$ with a path outside of $\mathcal{P}'$ is very small.